mutt0-ds/mutt0-ds.github.io/content/posts/2023/11/ai-tweaked-data-saturdays-notes.md

 - SQL Server On-Premises: Classic solution.
 - IaaS (Infrastructure as a Service): Utilizes a purchased VM for MSSQL.
 Eliminates the need for VM maintenance.
-- PaaS (Platform as a Service):Azure offers three PaaS options for SQL Server.
+- PaaS (Platform as a Service): Azure offers three PaaS options for SQL Server.
 RDS (Relational Data Service) available for MySQL, PostgreSQL, MariaDB.

 #### Three PaaS Database Running Options in Azure